YardenBakish/BASIC-CPU-SIMULATOR/README.md

 The project is comprised of 3 parts: Assembly Files, Assembler program, and Simulator Program.
 Both the Assembler and Simulator are implemented in C language

+Lines of code: ~1800

 ## FLOW

-1. The Assembler recieves an Assembly file which its content corresspond to the CPU's ISA (further description in '_ISA & Memory_').
+1. The Assembler recieves an Assembly file which its content corresspond to the CPU's ISA (further description in '_ISA & Memory_' section)
 For your Convenience, several Assembly files with different functionality are provided.
-2. The Assembler translates the Assembly language to machine lanagues instructions and outputs two txt files - Instrucion Memory and Data Memory files
+2. The Assembler translates the Assembly language to machine language instructions and outputs two txt files - Instrucion Memory and Data Memory files
-3. The Simulator recieves the output from the Assembler along with additional input files (further description in the '_files_' segment below) and simulates a fetch-decode-excecute loop according to the input files
+3. The Simulator recieves the output from the Assembler along with additional input files (further description in the '_files_' section) and simulates a fetch-decode-excecute loop according to the input files
 4. The Simulator generates txt files which provide overall extensive information regarding CPU and I/O devices state at each cycle